Making a small claim

 How you pay the fee depends on the way you made your claim.

-If you used Money Claims
+If you used Civil Money Claims

-Money Claims automatically adds the fee to your claim.
+Civil Money Claims automatically adds the fee to your claim.
 Once the court has processed your claim, it will be shown as a PDF which you can save or print.
 You can access it at any time by going into your account.

 If you used MCOL